cavaliba/cmt_monitor/docs/docs/metrology.md

           username: cmt                  # if header auth is prefered rathen than in the url password : cmt
           ssl_verify: yes
+          send_rawdata: no               # yes/no (default) : do we send multi-events (e.g. from mysqldata, or sendfile )
+          rawdata_prefix : raw
           enable: yes